databendlabs/databend/website/blog/2023-02-15-databend-weekly-81.md

 We're always open to cutting-edge technologies and innovative ideas.
 You're more than welcome to join the community and bring them to Databend.

-### Reorganise the Functions Doc
+### Restructure function-related documentation

-To provide clearer and more understandable documentation, we intend to restructure function-related documentation in a similar format to that of DuckDB's documentation.

-This task is divided into manageable sub-tasks based on function categories, making it easy for anyone interested in improving Databend's documentation to get involved.
+To make our documentation clearer and easier to understand, we plan to restructure our function-related documentation to follow the same format as DuckDB's documentation.
+This involves breaking down the task into smaller sub-tasks based on function categories, so that anyone who wants to help improve Databend's documentation can easily get involved.

 [Issue 10029: Tracking: re-org the functions doc](https://github.com/datafuselabs/databend/issues/10029)